waterloo-rocketry/docs/electrical-gse/rlcs-v4/clientside.rst

      - System shall have a red/green multi colour LED
      - RLCS Operator see if system is connected to towerside
    * - MECH.
 6
-     - System should have a plastic case over electronics on the back side of the face plate
+     - System should have a plastic case over electronics on the back side of the face plate (refer to diagram below)
      - Protect electronics
    * - ELEC.
 1
      - System have a 10/100 Mbps Ethernet connection